googleforgames/global-multiplayer-demo/README.md

 Navigate to the
 [agones-deploy-pipeline](https://console.cloud.google.com/deploy/delivery-pipelines/us-central1/agones-deploy-pipeline)
 delivery pipeline to review the rollout status.
-Cloud Build will create a Cloud Deploy release which automatically deploys Agones the first game server cluster.
-Agones can be deployed to subsequent clusters by clicking on the `promote` button within the Pipeline visualization or by running the following gcloud command:
+Cloud Build will create a Cloud Deploy release which automatically deploys Agones all of the game server clusters automatically.
+Agones can be deployed manually to subsequent clusters by clicking on the
+`promote` button within the Pipeline visualization or by running the following gcloud command:

 ```shell